ecotesa/NYC-trip/Trip-planning.md

 ##### At day:
     - CityPass: Museum of Modern Art (MoMA)
     - CityPass - Tentative: The FRIENDS Experience: The One
-    - 15:30 | Independent: SUMMIT One Vanderbilt
+    - 15:30 | Reservado: SUMMIT One Vanderbilt
 ##### At night:
-    - --:-- | Independent: SUMMIT One Vanderbilt
+    - --:-- | Reservado: SUMMIT One Vanderbilt

 ---
 #### Day 9 - Monday `Dec-11`